A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Acknowledgments

 \subsubsection{Selection of $\kappa$}

-Figure \ref{fig:kappaSelection_DiffUnknown} illustrates the result of the optimisation of the patient benefit and power criteria for $p=1$ and $p=2$.
-The probability to achieve $80\%$ of FR power does not achieve the threshold $\xi=90\%$, therefore we choose $\kappa$ in order to maximise this probability.
+Figure \ref{fig:kappaSelection_DiffUnknown} illustrates the result of the optimization of the patient benefit and power criteria for $p=1$ and $p=2$.
+The probability to achieve $80\%$ of FR power does not achieve the threshold $\xi=90\%$, therefore we choose $\kappa$ in order to maximize this probability.
 The proposed values of $\kappa$ are $\{0.55,\,1.2\}$ for $p=1$ and $\{0.75,\,1.45\}$ for $p=2$.